I'm watching a man play music with his butt. When I woke up this morning, I had no idea my day would end like this.

 It's so bizarre that we are all quietly awestruck.
-And I love Dani's earnest and serious delivery (as the man himself talks to us here at the Waag Society, not the audio delivery of his bottom on the screen).
-It's another pleasant and crowded Do-It-Together Workshop at the Waag Society, and tonight's topic is Neuro Cyborg.
+And I love Dani's earnest and serious delivery as the man himself talks to us here at the Waag Society in Amsterdam, a public institute to explore science, art and technology.
+It's another pleasant and crowded Do-It-Together Workshop, and tonight's topic is Neuro Cyborg.

 Now that the bizarre has truly been crossed, there is nothing else to do but lean back and appreciate the art.
 I've already done my bit earlier this evening.
 I made an insect biomechatronic.